8 Ways to Make Sure You Never See a Bug in Your Kitchen Again

 Do the dishes

 Cleanliness is a turn off to pesky insects.
 Soap and detergent are their mortal enemies.
 But if you let the dirty dishes and food scraps pile up in the sink your kitchen becomes fair game.
 Put your dishes straight into the dishwasher or wash and dry them by hand.
-Teenagers have a habit of snacking all around the house and leaving dirty dishes as reminders they’ve been there.
-Stress to your kids that leaving a bowl with remnants of dried cereal and milk in their bedrooms is not only gross it’s an invitation for Peter the Pest to move in with them.
+Teenagers have a habit of snacking all around the house and leaving dirty dishes as reminders they've been there (if your microwave has these issues, don't ignore them).
+Stress to your kids that leaving a bowl with remnants of dried cereal and milk in their bedrooms is not only gross it's an invitation for Peter the Pest to move in with them.
 Make sure you know these 15 insider secrets about pests from exterminators.

 Holidays and seasonal items could get buggy